 Dear Parishioners,

-Some people have asked me why I do not regularly pray certain devotional prayers during Mass (usually after Holy Communion).
+Some people have occasionally asked me why I do not regularly pray certain devotional prayers during Mass (perhaps after Holy Communion).
 My answer is simply that they are not officially part of the Roman Catholic Mass.
 I know that I do not have the authority to take it upon myself to try to add to or improve upon the Mass.
-The Mass is the perfect sacrifice of Jesus Christ and its celebration needs to be in accord with the General Instructions of the Roman Missal.
-As a priest, I should be faithful in celebrating it according to the official guidelines set out for us in the Roman Missal.
+The Mass is the perfect sacrifice of Jesus Christ and its celebration should be in accord with the General Instructions of the Roman Missal.
+As a priest, I should be faithful in celebrating Mass according to the official guidelines set out for us in the Roman Missal.
+(However, when I do lead people in additional prayers, a special blessing or an act of consecration, it is almost inevitably after Mass has finished, at the end of the homily or at the time of announcements.)

-Does this mean that such devotional prayers not be said?
+Does this mean that various devotional prayers should not be said?
 Of course not.
-There is a time and place for them but not in the Mass itself.
-Prayers can be said before or after Mass, or at another time altogether.
-However, it must be kept in mind that by doing so we should never think that the Mass is somehow imperfect or incomplete in and of itself without adding something extra or additional to it.
+There is a time and place for them but not necessarily in the Mass itself.
+Prayers can preferably be said before or after Mass, or at another time altogether.
+However, it must be kept in mind that by doing so we should never think that the Mass is somehow imperfect or incomplete in and of itself withoutadding something extra or additional to it.
 I state it again very clearly: the Mass is the perfect sacrifice of Jesus Christ.
 We can do no better than that.

 Hopefully, this will help people to understand why I do what I do.
-I just try to be faithful to the intentions of the Church and to try to celebrate the Holy Sacrifice of the Mass in its purity and simplicity as it is intended.
+I just try to be faithful to the intentions of the Church and attempt to offer the Holy Sacrifice of the Mass in its purity and simplicity as it is intended.

 Fr.
 Ed Namiotka